Medicaid Planning Attorney Serving Ridgewood, NJ & the Surrounding Area

 In years past, one could qualify for Medicaid by simply transferring assets to family members and loved ones and waiting a relatively short period of time.
 Federal legislation enacted in 2006 makes this more difficult.
 It is still possible to qualify for Medicaid by disbursing assets, but unless it is done properly and in accordance with the law, the elderly person could face costly financial penalties.

-Michael A. Manna & Associates is an experienced Medicaid planning and elder law firm.
+The Manna Helmy Law Group is an experienced Medicaid planning and elder law firm.
 Our Ridgewood Medicaid planning lawyers understand the law and how to use it to qualify for Medicaid while retaining assets or transferring them legally to family members.

 Looking Back — and Looking Forward